-Remember though that first you'll need a TEFL certificate.
+To teach you'll need a TEFL certificate.
 Check out this TEFL post on the most cost-effective and easiest way to get qualified.

 2. Real Estate Jobs

 Due to the booming condo market in Thailand, there's an increasing number of openings in the real estate market.
-Companies like CBRE and Absolute employ many foreigners to take care of developments and sell timeshares.
+Companies like CBRE and Absolute employ many foreigners to help take care of developments and sell timeshares.

-Jobs can range from riding about on a motorbike in Samui or Phuket trying to recruit would be purchasers, right up to business development and operational management positions.
+Jobs can range from riding about on a motorbike in Samui or Phuket trying to recruit would-be purchasers, right up to business development and operational management positions.

 3. Work as a Diving Instructor